Nandini0387/Painting-Vs-Digital-Image-Classification/README.md

-# Painting Vs Digital Image Prediction
+# Painting Vs Digital Image Classification

 This project consists of two main components: a machine learning model for predicting whether an image is a painting or a digital image, and a web interface to interact with the model.